8 Tips For Designing Business Cards

-3. Color Choice.
-White or a flood of color for the background?
-White is standard and safe where a colored background stands out.
-Utilizing colored backgrounds does differentiate however they still need to be legible.
+White or a flood of colour for the background?
+White is standard and safe where a coloured background stands out.
+Utilizing coloured backgrounds does differentiate however they still need to be legible.
 Having a card that looks great at first sight but not easily read does get you remembered but as the person whose card we cannot read.

-5. Font Color.
-Incorporating your company colors is a great way to further your corporate identity however some colors do not reproduce well together.
-Red vibrates and with certain background colors it may at first glance stand out, it can very hard to read.
+Incorporating your company colours is a great way to further your corporate identity however some colours do not reproduce well together.
+Red vibrates and with certain background colours it may at first glance stand out, it can very hard to read.

-6. Dye Cuts.
 Dye cuts differentiate and are cool business cards so long as your corporate identity supports it.
-Graphic elements that are a part of your logo sometimes reproduce better with a dye cut so long as it does not interfere with your information.
+Graphic elements that are a part of your logo sometimes reproduce better with a dye-cut so long as it does not interfere with your information.

-7. Single Sided/Double Sided.
 It used to be that the back was to be blank so people could write on the back.
-With the emergence of social media and the various applications the back of the business card can be valuable space.
-This once again comes down to the providing information on the best way to contact you.
+With the emergence of social media and the various applications, the back of the business card can be valuable space.
+This once again comes down to providing information on the best way to contact you.

-8. Paper Stock.
-14pt,12 pt, 100 pound cover, 80 pound cover – all industry jargon but what is the standard?
-Generally 14pt or 100 pound cover works best as these are similar.
-There is ink saturation levels that play a role as well.
+14pt,12 pt, 100-pound cover, 80-pound cover – all industry jargon but what is the standard?
+Generally 14pt or 100-pound cover works best as these are similar.
+There are ink saturation levels that play a role as well.
 Another consideration is gloss or matte.
-Certain colors can get muddy with either a gloss or matte.
+Certain colours can get muddy with either a gloss or matte.

 The way we interact with business cards has changed however the importance of having a business card that represents your business has not.
 Meeting someone for the first time face to face is still brings out traditional tried and true business card.
 The lasting impression, the memory jogger that can set you apart from everyone in the room.